Skip to main content

 Rotate keys regularlyGenerate new API keys periodically and revoke old ones through your Dodo Payments dashboard.Use test keys for developmentAlways use test mode API keys during development to avoid affecting production data.

-Implement authentication for custom endpointsValidate requests and enforce authorization in your custom tool handlers.Monitor API usageTrack MCP server activity through your Dodo Payments dashboard and set up alerts for unusual patterns.
+Implement authentication for remote serversWhen deploying remotely, always require authentication via the Authorization header or x-dodo-payments-api-key header.Monitor API usageTrack MCP server activity through your Dodo Payments dashboard and set up alerts for unusual patterns.

 Use HTTPS for remote serversAlways deploy remote MCP servers behind HTTPS endpoints.Implement rate limitingProtect against abuse by implementing rate limits at both the MCP server and API levels.Restrict network accessConfigure firewall rules to limit which clients can connect to your MCP server.